Enjoy a romantic Valentine’s Day dinner at home with a pretty tablescape in soft shades of pink and gray. Plus check out 22 other tables!

 Both Amanda and Karter are over 21, so glasses of Prosecco are perfect for a toast:

-They both love donuts from Dunkin so I picked up a couple festive heart donuts for an after dinner treat:
+They both love donuts from Dunkin so I picked up a couple festive heart shape donuts for an after dinner treat:

 The DIY Valentine’s Day Gnome has center stage on a vintage window: